Archaeobiology: Bacteria and Protists in Archaeology

 Bacteria and Protists form two separate kingdoms, but both are fairly similar when compared.
 Bacteria are prokaryotic microorganisms, while protists are a group of eukaryotic organisms.
 Because both are microorganisms, both fall under the study of microbiology and special techniques are required for archaeologists to even see them.

 Archaeologists, in order to find these microorganisms in a site, have to first take samples from the site and bring them in for lab analysis.
 Once in the lab, they can use equipment such as optical microscopes, in order to actually see evidence of micro organic remains.
 Archaeologists that look at these microorganisms do not actually find the living bacteria or protist, but instead find indentations left behind in material from where they had been.
 Depending on where the indentations were in the strata, archaeologists can determine the age of the microorganisms.

-Paleomycology

-Paleomycology is the study of fungi in the fossil record.
-The study of past fungi can lead to the evolutionary past.
-Much of fungi are made up of parasites of animals, plants or insects.
-Most of the contemporary fungi resemble its ancestors, dating back over a million years ago.
-For example, “In the Dominican amber, a mosquito was found with several types of parasitic fungi growing on its outside cuticle.
-What is interesting is that the fungi resemble modern day fungi in class Trichomycetes, which are common gut-inhabiting zygomycetes of insects, but they differ from Trichomycetes in that the fungi are on the outside of the insect rather than the inside.”
-The study of ancient fungi can be used to track the evolution of fungi through millions of years.

 Osteology in Archaeology

 The study of osteology is a study of bones and can be a subdiscipline in archeology.
 Osteologists in archeology reconstruct bones of humans or animals from the past to find more about the past civilizations.
 Osteology is used in archaeology to determine the age, gender, and ethnicity of the remains.
 It is also helpful to rebuild past societies’ cultural background.
 Osteology shares past activities pursued by the ancient cultures including human and animal migrations as well as warfare.
 Using the remains from the past can help modern archaeologist uncover the past from what they ate to their daily activities.
-This can help uncover the mysteries of past histories.
+This can help uncover the mysteries of histories.